BananaInternal/snapcraft-package/README.md

 Verify that the creation of the snap package works, without problems.

 ### Software Installation and Software running
 Use the snappackage to install the software.
-Reference Distribution Ubuntu 18.10.
+Reference Distribution Ubuntu 18.04 LTS.
 * [] Installation
 * [] Desktop integration
   * [] The program appears below the list of applications